Support My Local and supportmylocal.org are trading styles of Doctor-IT Limited.

 We are not like eBay or Amazon because we never touch the customer’s money and can never in any circumstances make a refund on behalf of a supplier.
 If you have any issue with a supplier you must contact them directly.

-If you are an advertiser on this site, you also agree to be bound by the Additional Terms below.
+If you are an advertiser or supplier on this site, you also agree to be bound by the Additional Terms below.
 If you have any questions, then please contact us on +447989381331, or via firstname.lastname@example.org and we will be happy to help you.

 1. What we will do for you